 4 benefits of investing in balanced funds

 Investing is an important part of building wealth, but it can be difficult to know how to get started.
-Balanced funds aim to solve that problem by providing investors with a single fund that can meet all of their investing needs.
+One potential solution to that problem is balanced funds, which provide investors with a single fund that can meet many or even all of their investing needs.

 The prevailing wisdom says that investors should hold a portfolio containing a healthy mix of stocks and bonds.
 Balanced funds, also known as hybrid funds, usually contain both types of assets in a single investment so that investors don’t have to do the work of trying to build a balanced portfolio on their own.
 Just buy one investment, and your portfolio will be diversified – and you’ll gain all the benefits of diversification.

-Taking the guesswork out of investing can be invaluable to new investors who are just getting started with investing.
-While that is the main benefit of balanced funds, there are a few other notable advantages to keep in mind.
+Taking the guesswork out of investing can be invaluable to new investors.
+While that is the main benefit of balanced funds, balanced funds have a few other notable advantages to keep in mind.

 How balanced funds work